 Know Your Skin Type

 We’ve talked about this before but when you’re choosing the best natural cleanser (or any organic skin care product) for yourself, you always want to choose it based on your skin type.
 This is a really important part of the decision-making process because it’s going to play into the goldilocks complex of choosing a face wash that’s just right.

 If you’re working with dry skin, a gel cleanser or a one that has ingredients like witch hazel or willow bark might be too strong for your skin and add to the dryness.
 You want to choose a natural facial cleanser that is going to offer you that great clean feeling along adding some moisture to your skin.

 With oily skin, a cream cleanser or one with extra oils added to it could be pore clogging.
 You’ll want to choose a natural facial cleanser that has ingredients that are high in salicylic acid (like the willow and the witch hazel) and probably look for gel cleansers for a deeper clean while not clogging your pores.

 If you’re working with normal or combination skin, we suggest playing around with your skin care a little bit.
 You will want to be sure to choose a pH balanced cleanser that won’t throw your acid mantle out of whack.

 Once you’ve checked to make sure your trust your brand, trust your ingredients and found the type of cleanser you think you need, it’s all about trying it out and paying attention to your skin.
-Ask yourself, “do I need more moisture?” and “am I getting a deep enough clean?” and “do I want to include a face brush?” to get really dialed in with the perfect cleanser for yourself.
-Don’t be afraid to try new cleansers when you find one that has the ingredients you’re looking for and fits with your skin type but make sure you allow transition time for your skin.
+Ask yourself, “do I need more moisture?” and “am I getting a deep enough clean?” and “do I want to include a face brush?” to get really dialed in with the perfect face cleanser for yourself.
+Don’t be afraid to try new face cleansers when you find one that has the ingredients you’re looking for and fits with your skin type but make sure you allow transition time for your skin.